 The goal of the future work environment is one in which employees are treated like Olympic athletes to get their top performance.
 The mission of a leader is to have people operating at their peak potential while at work where they are clicking on all cylinders.
 While this environment is ideal for production, it is also necessary for achieving innovation.

-As a leader you don’t want someone overworked, tired or just getting through the day, you want your team to be well-rested, excited, energetic, and engaged in the creation process.
-For peak creativity, each person will need to feel like a member of the team, confident that they are contributing, and to feel good about themselves.
-Some workshop facilitators focus extensively even on the snacks and meals during a workshop.
+As a leader, you don’t want someone overworked, tired or just getting through the day.
+You want your team to be well-rested, excited, energetic and engaged in the creation process.
+Hence for peak creativity, each person will need to feel like a member of the team, confident that they are contributing, and to feel good about themselves.
+Some workshop facilitators focus extensively on the snacks and meals during a workshop.
 Doughnuts and pasta bars have been staples of a big meeting based on their low costs to feed a large group of people.
 These high caloric and carbohydrate meals are also known for energy crashes.
 Some top facilitators picked up on this trend early and make a special effort to have snacks and meals provided consisting of fruit, vegetables, nuts, and high protein low carbohydrate meals to keep participant energy levels high.

 Innovation is highly difficult to achieve.
 Priming employees to get the most creativity out of people means building the right conditions to thrive.
 By building the best conditions to inspire performance, it also brings forward unprompted feedback from onlookers and comments of “we weren’t pampered back in my day.”
 As a working society, mankind has evolved to understand that providing ideal conditions is not pampering but a long-term advantage.